jameshy/asset-uploader/README.md

 It uploads files in a directory, changing their name to a hashed version, and provides a JSON lookup file.

-For example, a directory containing 1 file "/css/styles.css":
+For example, a directory containing a single file, "/css/styles.css":

 It will generate an md5 hash of the file, and upload it as "/css/styles.\<hash>.css".